NovelService/Report/README.md

 ## Approach full page
 ### Scalability by seperating web extraction & ebook generation from the web API
+I'm assuming that for a given job the worker will experience a way bigger workload than the api.
+Thus a single rest api instance could serve multiple worker instances.
 For the minimal viable product I wrote everything in a single codebase.
-But in order to allow extraction into a seperate microservice, an api call would trigger an message into the messaging system, which in turn would trigger the extraction and generation.
+An api call would trigger an message into the messaging system, which in turn would trigger the extraction and generation.
+The resulting ebook would be saved to disk and returned by the rest api.
 This allowed me to painlessly split it up afterwards into a rest api and worker service.

 ### Easy setup of the development enviroment
 Here i used `docker compose`, because it's something that I already knew very well and could do quickly in order to not spend too much time here.
 In order to allow different configurations between the local dev and the production environment all config is done through files.
 The config files for the local dev environment would be provided and configured accordingly to the dependecies in `docker compose`.